wikimedia/mediawiki-extensions-MachineVision/README.md

 https://developers.google.com/freebase/#freebase-wikidata-mappings

-Extract the downloaded file from its archive and place it somewhere that Mediawiki can access it.
+Extract the downloaded file from its archive and place it somewhere that MediaWiki can access it.
 To import, run the following maintenance script:

 ```